This caffeinated warm and sweet drink doesn’t only look and taste great but also has the ability to give you a gentle energy boost in the morning.

 To make a Matcha latte macchiato, do the following:

-- Pour the matcha powder in 30 ml. or 1 fl. oz. of hot water.
-If possible, run the powder through a strainer.
+- Pour the matcha powder in 1 fl. oz.
+(30 milliliters) of hot water.
+If possible, run the powder through a sifter.

-- Mix well with a battery-operated frother.
+- Mix well with a frother (drink mixer).
 If you have a matcha bowl and whisk, use them instead.

-- Add honey or maple syrup to warm milk.
+- Add honey or maple syrup to the warmed up milk.

 - Mix well and froth the milk by using a drink mixer.